GNU Astronomy Utilities

 gal_fits_file_recognized (char *name)

 Return 1 if the given file name (possibly including its contents) is a FITS file.
-This is necessary in when the contents of a FITS file do follow the FITS standard, but it the file does not have a Gnuastro-recognized FITS suffix.
+This is necessary when the contents of a FITS file do follow the FITS standard, but the file does not have a Gnuastro-recognized FITS suffix.
 Therefore, it will first call gal_fits_name_is_fits, if the result is negative, then this function will attempt to open the file with CFITSIO and if it works, it will close it again and return 1.
-In the process of opening the file, CFITSIO will just to open the file, no reading will take place, so it should have minimal CPU footprint.
+In the process of opening the file, CFITSIO will just open the file, and no reading will take place, so it should have a minimal CPU footprint.

 Function: